glennblock/node-azure-workshop/part3_azure_1.md

-# Windows Azure and node.js
+# Windows Azure and the Azure CLI
 ## Windows Azure
 Windows Azure is Microsoft's cloud platform.
 At high level it provides two things: